jacobxperez/rams/.github/CONTRIBUTING.md

 1. Identify the essential
 2. Eliminate the rest

-These two principles of identifying the essentials and eliminating the rest form the foundation of this project.
+> Perfection is achieved, not when there is nothing more to add, but when there

-> Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.
+> is nothing left to take away.
 > — Antoine de Saint-Exupery

 ## Design Requirements